Twin Lakes, Pennsylvania, USA

 Milford is also the home of the Grey Towers National Historic Site, the home of Gifford Pinchot.
 Some consider Pinchot the father of the conservation movement.
 He served as the two term governor of Pennsylvania and was the first chief of the US Forest Service.
 Grey Towers was built by Gifford Pinchot’s parents.
 Designed by architect Richard Morris Hunt, the house was completed in 1886.
 In 1963 Pinchot’s son donated Grey Towers and 102 acres of surrounding land to the US Forest Service his father helped found.
 Today it serves as a conservation education and leadership center.
 It is an easy afternoon trip from Twin Lakes to tour the house, stroll through the gardens or hike the interactive forestry trail.

 The Twin Lakes are in Pike County, and Milford is the county seat.
 Named for General Zebulon Pike, the 1812 War general who discovered Pike’s Peak, Pike County borders both New York and New Jersey.
 The southwest side of the county borders the Poconos and the northwest border runs along Lake Wallenpaupack, a well known boating, fishing, and recreation destination.
 The county is 75 miles from New York City and 125 miles from Philadelphia.
 With the skiing, hiking and recreation of the Poconos and the almost 6,000 acres of water on Lake Wallenpaupack, Pike County has any recreation opportunity a visitor could want.

 The Twin Lakes provides the perfect, secluded retreat to enjoy all the activity of the northeastern mountains of Pennsylvania while at the same time offering homeowners and guests the peace and quiet of a private mountain lake.

-Things to do at Twin Lakes PA
+Things to Do at Twin Lakes

 - Vacation Rentals